Zen Spot #38 -- Mindfulness, meditation and 4 a.m. on Via Fondazza October 17, 2018 00:00

 A new day doesn’t begin at 12 a.m.
-While natural, and accepted, as that time when a page in the calendar is turned, for those of us who are alive and well beyond midnight, the new morning doesn’t begin until 4 a.m.
-Until such time, despite the world believing it is today, I believe it is still yesterday.
+For those of us alive and well beyond midnight, the new morning doesn’t begin until 4 a.m.
+Despite most of the world believing it's today, we believe it's still yesterday.

-Being driven through the Italian Alps changed me.
-Hobbling through the streets of a German village taught me, and frightened me.
-Having the wake spray in my face, while loving my wooden bench at the back of a water taxi on the Grand Canal, on my way to a barrier island near Venice, was sublime.
+Driving through the Italian Alps remade me.
+Hobbling through the streets of a German village taught me.
+Loving my wooden bench at the back of a water taxi on the Grand Canal was sublime.

-Twice during the trip, time stopped and the universe spoke in a way that I know will cross my mind in the final moments while I lay dying.
+Twice during the trip, time stopped.
+The universe spoke in a way I know will cross my mind in my final moments.
 The first happened while I was pumping gas at an Alpine service station.
 Yes, pumping gas.

 My flight was scheduled to leave Bologna at 6:30 a.m.
-The morning was cool and quiet and, as my son sipped an espresso four floors above me, I sat under the portico in front of his flat, leaning against the wall as I am apt to do, and was given the gift of another moment in time.
+The morning was cool and, as my son sipped an espresso five floors above, I sat under the portico protecting his front door, having been given the gift of another moment in time.
+Clarity.